-Any chocolate with at least 32 percent cocoa butter can be used to make ganache.
-There are many good brands on the market—Valrhone, Tobler, Lindt, Callebaut and Nestle are a few.
+Any chocolate with at least 32 percent cocoa butter can be used to make the ganache.
+There are many good brands on the market—Valrhone, Tobler, Lindt, Callebaut, and Nestle are a few.

 The ratio of cream to chocolate will determine if your ganache is pourable, spreadable, pipeable, or can be molded to make truffles.

 The proportions I give are based on weight.
 For example, a 1:1 ratio means 8 ounces chocolate to 8 ounces cream.

 - Layer cake filling and thick glaze: 1:1, equal parts chocolate and cream.

 - Chocolate truffles: 2:1, two parts chocolate to one part cream.

 - Soft icing and pourable glaze: 1:2, one part chocolate to two parts cream

 Cream does not need to be boiled to make ganache—all that is necessary is that the cream be hot enough to melt the chocolate.